Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Numerical setup

-and different hydrogen-rich envelope masses $M_{\rm Henv}$ for each $M_{\rm ZAMS}$ are thus obtained, which ranges from 3 to 14\,$M_{\rm \odot}$.
-Here $\dot{M}_{\rm_{Dutch}}$ is the $\texttt{Dutch}$ wind mass-loss rate.
-We note here that, for progenitor models with $M_{\rm ZAMS}$\,=\,10 or 12\,$M_{\rm \odot}$, $\eta$ would required to be as large as 6.0 to 8.0 to get small $M_{\rm Henv}$ at 3\,-\,4\,$M_{\rm \odot}$, which does not seem to be realistic.
-Therefore, we consider the variation in $\eta$ as a phenomenological approach to remove the hydrogen-rich envelope, rather than directly connecting it with any mass-loss mechanism.
-Except for this slow mass-loss scheme controlled by $\eta$, we also consider the mass-loss scheme where the mass is removed instantaneously (e.g., driven by unstable binary mass-transfer or violent activity of massive stars; see, e.g., \citealt{smith14} for a review), aiming to investigate the effect of the mass-loss timescale.
-Rather than self-consistently modeling these highly uncertain mass-loss mechanisms, progenitors models are evolved to the depletion of helium in the core, with $\eta$ = 0.0.
-Subsequently, we use the command $\texttt{relax\_mass\_to\_remove\_H\_env}$ to remove the hydrogen-rich envelope, with maximum mass-loss rate held constant at 10$^{-2}~M_{\rm \odot}$\,yr$^{-1}$ ($\texttt{lg\_max\_abs\_mdot}$\,=\,-2).
+The SN progenitor models are constructed using the one-dimensional stellar evolution code, Modules for Experiments in Stellar Astrophysics ($\texttt{MESA}$, \citealt{paxton11, paxton13, paxton15, paxton18, paxton19, mesa23}).
+We start with $\texttt{MESA}$ version r22.11.1 test suite $\texttt{example\_make\_pre\_ccsn}$ to create non-rotating, solar metallicity progenitor models.
+The ZAMS masses $M_{\rm ZAMS}$ are selected to be 10, 12, 15, 18 and 20\,$M_{\rm \odot}$, which encompass the typical mass range for SNe II progenitors (see for example \citealt{smartt15,valenti16,davies18,davies20}).
+For the fiducial models, we employ the same mixing scheme as \citet{martinez20}, i.e., Ledoux criterion for convection, mixing length parameter $\alpha_{\rm MLT}\,$=\,2.0, exponential overshooting parameters $f_{\rm ov}$\,=\,0.004 and $f_{\rm ov, 0}$\,=\,0.001, semiconvection efficiency $\alpha_{\rm sc}$\,=\,0.01 (\citealt{farmer16}) and thermohaline mixing coefficient $\alpha_{\rm th}$\,=\,2 (\citealt{kippenhahn80}).
+We additionally evolve another model grid with $\alpha_{\rm MLT}\,$=\,2.5, $M_{\rm ZAMS}$\,=\,10, 12, 15 and 18\,$M_{\rm \odot}$, with other parameters kept fixed.
+However, in this work, except for models evolved with the $\texttt{Dutch}$ scheme \citealt{dejager88,vink01,glebbeek09} and wind efficiency $\eta$\,=\,1.0, we consider the hydrogen-rich envelope mass $M_{\rm Henv}$ as a free variable to account for the uncertainties in the mass-loss mechanism such as stable/unstable binary mass-transfer or violent activity of massive stars (see, e.g., \citealt{smith14} for a review).
+Rather than self-consistently modeling these complicated processes, we evolve the progenitors models from pre-ZAMS to the depletion of helium in the core without wind mass-loss ($\eta$ = 0.0), and subsequently use the command $\texttt{relax\_mass\_to\_remove\_H\_env}$ to artificially remove the hydrogen-rich envelope, with maximum mass-loss rate held constant at 10$^{-2}~M_{\rm \odot}$\,yr$^{-1}$ ($\texttt{lg\_max\_abs\_mdot}$\,=\,-2).
 The stripped models are then further evolved to the depletion of carbon in the core fixing $\eta$ = 0.0.
-Our own experiment show that ranging $\texttt{lg\_max\_abs\_mdot}$\, from -1 to -4 will not affect the final radius.
+Our own experiment shows that varying $\texttt{lg\_max\_abs\_mdot}$\, in a range between -1 and -4 will not affect the final radius.
 The residual $M_{\rm Henv}$ is controlled by the command $\texttt{extra\_mass\_retained\_by\_remove\_H\_env}$ and ranges from 3 to 14\,$M_{\rm \odot}$ in steps of 1\,$M_{\rm \odot}$ (the upper limit of the residual envelope mass depends on $M_{\rm ZAMS}$).
-We note here that, after the stripping procedure, the subsequent carbon burning phase will increase the helium core mass by 0.02 to 0.2\,$M_{\rm \odot}$, and $M_{\rm Henv}$ is slightly decreased according, so the final $M_{\rm Henv}$ is not exactly the same as $\texttt{extra\_mass\_retained\_by\_remove\_H\_env}$.
+We note here that, after the stripping procedure, the subsequent carbon burning phase will slightly increase the helium core mass by 0.02 to 0.1\,$M_{\rm \odot}$, and $M_{\rm Henv}$ is slightly decreased according, so the final $M_{\rm Henv}$ is not exactly the same as $\texttt{extra\_mass\_retained\_by\_remove\_H\_env}$.
 However, such difference is small.
-The time scale for the stripping procedure is $\sim 10^4$ years, which is short compared with the time scale of the mass-loss controlled by $\eta$ ($\sim$ 10$^6$ years for $M_{\rm ZAMS}$\,=\,15$M_{\rm \odot}$), therefore can be considered as occurring instantaneously.
-Hereafter the mass-loss controlled by \texttt{Dutch} wind efficiency $\eta$ is referred to as wind scheme, while the one controlled by $\texttt{relax\_mass\_to\_remove\_H\_env}$ is referred to as strip scheme.
-Specially, we refer the \texttt{Dutch} wind scheme with $\eta$ = 1.0 as the $standard$ stellar wind.